Sri Lankans yearn for answers on relatives who disappeared in civil war | Law-Order

 Government employee Valantina Daniel said her 66-year-old injured mother disappeared during the war's final phase.
 On May 17, 2009, a day before the government declared victory, Daniel handed her mother to authorities, believing that she would be taken to hospital, but has had no word of her since.

 "I developed this sense of hatred and so I tried to kill myself," said Daniel, 51.
 "I've tried many times.
 I just can't bear the pain of this separation."
-Daniel, whose younger brother also disappeared in 1999, while an older one was killed in a shelling attack that decade, wrote to the authorities about her mother’s case, which they acknowledged in 2011.
+Daniel, one of whose younger brothers also disappeared in 1999, while another was killed in a shelling attack that decade, wrote to the authorities about her mother's case, which they acknowledged in 2011.

 Mahesh Katundala, chairman of the Office on Missing Persons, defended the institution against criticism that it was not doing enough.
 He rebutted claims that those who surrendered went missing, saying there was no evidence, and added that the majority of those who disappeared had been abducted by the LTTE or factions opposed to it.